-Following these speculative reports, Rajput’s father lodged a criminal complaint against Chakraborty in Patna, Bihar naming her as an accused in his son’s homicidal death under Sections 341, 342, 380, 406, 420, 306, 506 and 120B of the Indian Penal Code (‘IPC’).
+Following these speculative reports, Rajput’s father lodged a criminal complaint against Chakraborty in Patna, Bihar naming her as an accused in his son’s homicidal death under Sections 341, 342, 380, 406, 420, 306, 506 and 120B of the Indian Penal Code (“IPC”).
 As Chakraborty was based in Mumbai and the death occurred in Mumbai, she applied to the Supreme Court to transfer proceedings to Mumbai.
-On August 19, 2020, the Supreme Court declined the transfer petition and directed the Central Bureau of Investigation (‘CBI’) to take over the investigation.
-Soon after, the Enforcement Directorate (‘ED’) and the Narcotics Control Bureau (‘NCB’) also joined the investigation to launch separate prosecutions against Chakraborty.
-The investigations were based on the premise that Chakraborty drugged Rajput, was involved in financial wrongdoing regarding his assets, and had thus committed offenses under the Narcotics Drugs and Psychotropic Substances Act, 1985 (‘NDPS’) and the Prevention of Money Laundering Act, 2002.
+On August 19, 2020, the Supreme Court declined the transfer petition and directed the Central Bureau of Investigation (“CBI”) to take over the investigation.
+Soon after, the Enforcement Directorate (“ED”) and the Narcotics Control Bureau (“NCB”) also joined the investigation to launch separate prosecutions against Chakraborty.
+The investigations were based on the premise that Chakraborty drugged Rajput, was involved in financial wrongdoing regarding his assets, and had thus committed offenses under the Narcotics Drugs and Psychotropic Substances Act, 1985 (“NDPS”) and the Prevention of Money Laundering Act, 2002.
 Chakraborty was arrested by the NCB and incarcerated for approximately one month.
 On October 7, 2020, the Bombay High Court granted Chakraborty bail and found that the materials collected by the NCB did not prima facie suggest that she had committed any offense under the NDPS Act.

-Owing to the scandalous reporting, five Public Interest Litigation petitions ('PILs') were filed before the Bombay High Court in the present case between June 25, 2020, and September 10, 2020, seeking reliefs against the news channels for unethical and irresponsible reporting that interfered with the lawful investigation in the case.
+Owing to the scandalous reporting, five Public Interest Litigation petitions (“PILs”) were filed before the Bombay High Court in the present case between June 25, 2020, and September 10, 2020, seeking reliefs against the news channels for unethical and irresponsible reporting that interfered with the lawful investigation in the case.
 The Petitioners were Asim Sarode (an advocate working on human rights issues), Nilesh Navlakha (a filmmaker and social activist), Mahesh Singh (a retired officer of the Indian Police Service), ‘In Pursuit of Justice’ (a registered society working to preserve rule of law), and Preranaa Arora (a public-spirited individual residing in Mumbai).

-The Petitioners had claimed that the news reporting was in contravention of the right to a fair trial under Article 21 of the Indian Constitution, the Cable Television Networks (Regulation) Act, 1995 (‘CTVN Act’), the Cable Television Networks Rules, 1994 (CTVN Rules’), the Mental Health Act, 2017 and the Contempt of Courts Act, 1971 (‘CoC Act’).
+The Petitioners had claimed that the news reporting was in contravention of the right to a fair trial under Article 21 of the Indian Constitution, the Cable Television Networks (Regulation) Act, 1995 (“CTVN Act”), the Cable Television Networks Rules, 1994 (“CTVN Rules”), the Mental Health Act, 2017 and the Contempt of Courts Act, 1971 (“CoC Act”).

 Petitioner Nilesh Navlakha (PIL (ST) No. 92252/2020) sought the ‘temporary postponement of news reporting in any manner which would be tantamount to a media trial or parallel investigation’ [pg.
 19] under Article 21 of the Constitution.
-Petitioner Asim Sarode (PIL-CJ-LD-VC No. 40/2020) sought the Press Council of India ('PCI') to inform all its members to display sensitivity when reporting on issues of mental illness and to abide by the World Health Organisation's (‘WHO’) Guidelines on Mental health.
+Petitioner Asim Sarode (PIL-CJ-LD-VC No. 40/2020) sought the Press Council of India (“PCI”) to inform all its members to display sensitivity when reporting on issues of mental illness and to abide by the World Health Organisation's Guidelines on Mental health.
 Petitioner Mahesh Singh (PIL No.1774 of 2020) sought that guidelines be issued for media houses to refrain from publishing false, derogatory, and scandalous comments that may jeopardize the reputation of the Police or hinder the administration of justice under Article 21 of the Constitution.
 Petitioner ‘In Pursuit of Justice’ (PIL No. 3145 of 2020) and Preranaa Arora (Criminal PIL No. 2339 of 2020) also sought that news channels be cautioned from broadcasting shows that obstructed the administration of justice under Article 21.
-They sought that the CoC to be invoked against erring news channels and a clarification that the starting time for the CoC to be invoked is from the moment a First Information Report (‘FIR’) is registered instead of the moment when a court/judicial proceeding is initiated.
+They sought that the CoC to be invoked against erring news channels and a clarification that the starting time for the CoC to be invoked is from the moment a First Information Report (“FIR”) is registered instead of the moment when a court/judicial proceeding is initiated.